yetnetbehailu/Skincare-confessions/README.md

 - Note Admin user account has additional access to Manage Categories page.

--  To not overwhelm the user, text information is keept brief with focused content information.
+-  To not overwhelm the user, text information is kept brief with focused content information.
 Attention grabbing and descriptive imagery objects also incorporated on the site (e.g logo).
 Connection points are provided via links to Social Media in Footer.

 - Page 404 that appears for invalid URL directing users back to Home page.
 Design structure similar to the other website components so that the layout remains consistent and user finds familiarity.